Imjack1-cyber/TechnikTeam/README.md

 After running `npm run build` in the `frontend` directory, a production-ready version of the site is available in `frontend/dist`.
 For deployment, it is recommended to use a reverse proxy like Nginx.

 1. Serve the static files from `frontend/dist`.
 2. Configure the reverse proxy to forward all requests starting with `/TechnikTeam/` to the running Spring Boot backend.
+The primary domains are `technikteam.qs0.de` (production) and `technikteamdev.qs0.de` (development).
 3. Ensure the `app.base-url` in `application.properties` is set to your final public domain.

 A detailed guide and example Nginx configuration can be found by asking the maintaining AI for instructions on setting up a reverse proxy.